 This is the final control of the Essential Eight and also the final line of defense in a cyberattack lifecycle.
 If an attacker penetrates all other 7 controls, the impact could still be reduced if all compromised files can be replaced with a clean backup in a timely manner.

-Australian businesses should implement a digital preservation policy that involves daily. backups and controls that prevent backups from unauthorized modifications.
+Australian businesses should implement a digital preservation policy that involves regular backups and controls that prevent backups from unauthorized modifications.

 For more information on the mechanics of digital preservation policies, refer to this article by the National Archives of Australia.

-How to be compliant with the Essential Eight daily backups control
+How to be Compliant with the Daily Backups Control

 The Australian Signals Directorate recommends the following controls to help Australian businesses maintain a consistent and untainted backup of all essential data in the event of a cyber threat penetrating all other 7 controls: